 Designs & patterns made with various types of shell

-Our standard inlays include mother of pearl logo wings, the logo G is matched to the abalone shell rosette inlay, with slotted mother of pearl diamonds as fretboard markers.
-Choose from the following options for a different accent, all of our shell is naturally reflective from certain angles.
+Our standard inlays include mother of pearl logo wings, the logo G is matched to the abalone shell rosette inlay, with slotted mother of pearl diamonds as fretboard position markers.
+Choose from the following options for a different accent.
+All of the shell types are naturally reflective from certain angles.
 These options are arranged by their popularity.

 Matched logo "G" included

 MOP is our standard inlay shell due to it's high contrast against ebony

 Don't think any of these inlay options are quite what you envisioned?
 You can send us your art, and we will work with you to make it possible on your Goodall Guitar.